On this page

 Note: We strongly advise against using WebViews for authentication on mobile apps as this practice exposes users to unacceptable security risks.
 See OAuth 2.0 for Native Apps.
 Consider using Okta's native SDKs instead.

-The customer-hosted embedded Sign-In Widget is considered the best balance of flexibility and effort to integrate, and is recommended if an integration requires a deeper level of customization than is available through an Okta-hosted Sign-In Widget.
-The embedded Sign-In Widget works by embedding the open source Okta Sign-In Widget (opens new window) into the application's web page.
-The Sign-In Widget is built and updated by Okta, uses industry best practice security design, and is added to a page with a few lines of HTML/JavaScript.
-You can load it directly from the CDN, NPM, or build from source.
+The customer-hosted embedded widget is the best balance of flexibility and effort to integrate.
+Use the customer-hosted embedded widget if an integration requires a deeper level of customization than is available through an Okta-hosted widget.
+The embedded widget works by embedding the open source Okta Sign-In Widget (opens new window) into the app's web page.

 Embedded summary